Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 [ Describe the issue in detail and what you were doing beforehand. ]
 [ Did you make any changes related to Atmosphère itself? ]
-[ If so make sure to include details relating to what exactly you changed. ]
+[ If so, make sure to include details relating to what exactly you changed. ]

 ### How can the issue be reproduced?